Success. It starts here.

 Mr. Cabrera's expertise in international business and higher education has been recognized by top international organizations.
 The World Economic Forum named him a "Global Leader for Tomorrow" in 2002 and a "Young Global Leader" in 2005.
 Two years later, the United Nations asked him to chair the international task force that developed the U.N.'s "Principles for Responsible Management Education."
 In 2008, the World Economic Forum appointed him chairman of the Global Agenda Council for promoting entrepreneurship, and The Aspen Institute named him a Henry Crown Fellow.
 In 2010, he was named topic leader for the annual meeting of the Clinton Global Initiative.

 A native of Spain, Mr. Cabrera holds BS and MS degrees in engineering from the Universidad Politécnica a de Madrid, Spain's premier engineering university.
 He earned MS and PhD degrees in psychology and cognitive science from the Georgia Institute of Technology, which he attended as a Fulbright Scholar.
+For more news about the president's work, go here.

 Executive Council *